Chapter VII – Harvest optimization, forest regeneration and soil protection

 The map of recent climate data observations (in French only), gathered through Québec’s Climate Monitoring Program, can be consulted for details of snow depth on the ground.

 On an ad hoc basis, snow accumulates very significantly.
-When a snowfall reaches a column of water height of over 25 cm, a request for an exemption to the Regulation under section 40 of the Sustainable Forest Development Act can be made with the management unit in charge to increase the permitted stump height to 60 cm.
+When a snowfall reaches a column of water height of over 25 cm, a request for an exemption to the Regulation under section 40 of the Sustainable Forest Development Act can be made with the management unit in charge (in French only) to increase the permitted stump height to 60 cm.
 This agreement will specify the date on which 60 cm stump heights are permitted, the site or harvesting area involved, and the mechanism for determining when a return to normal stump heights will be required.

 Figure 147 Maximum stump height